Smartphone Apps for Field Research

 Other Lists, Researchers

-1. Check Out Dr. Jere Boudell’s Mobile Computing in the Sciences Page, which includes information on App EcoHackathons at ESA and other meetings as well as some apps in development.
+1. Dr. Jere Boudell’s Mobile Computing in the Sciences page includes information on App EcoHackathons at ESA and other meetings as well as some apps in development.

 Build your own